 The logo changed the inscription from “Boston” to “Red Sox,” further strengthening the team’s identity and its connection to the red socks symbolism.
 This change emphasized the team’s uniqueness and recognizability, among other things.
 Despite the changes, the logo’s style remained familiar and retained its connection to previous versions.

 The new logo features the inscription “RED SOX,” written in bright red capital letters.
-The font has distinctive angular and blocky shapes, giving it a strong and imposing look.
+The font has distinctive angular, blocky shapes, giving it a strong, imposing look.
 The letters are arranged in an arc, creating a sense of dynamism and movement.

 1924 – 1960

 The logo depicted in the image features a pair of hanging red socks.
 This symbol has become one of the most recognizable and enduring logos in the team’s history.
 The red socks are designed in a simple and minimalist style, with white stripes at the top and bottom, adding texture and realism.
-The hanging socks create an image of calmness and confidence, emphasizing that the team is always ready for new challenges and victories.
+The hanging socks convey a sense of calm and confidence, emphasizing that the team is always ready for new challenges and victories.
 This logo has become a symbol of continuity and stability, reflecting the team’s spirit and ambitions.

 1961 – 1969